Frequently asked questions

 Benefits and coverage

-If your ID card states "Referrals Required," you'll need an electronic referral from your primary care provider (PCP) before seeking services from another network provider.
+If your member ID card states "Referrals Required," you'll need an electronic referral from your primary care provider (PCP) before seeking services from another network provider.
 A referral is when a PCP authorizes a covered person to see a specialist for diagnosis or treatment of a medical condition.
 Most often, that means you have to contact your PCP before seeing a specialist.

 Not all health plans require a referral, but if your plan does, ask your PCP or clinic for an electronic referral before you visit a specialist.
 Without this referral, you may pay more or your care may not be covered.